Effective Date: 24/11/2021

 8. How we protect your personal information

+Your personal information may be accessed by our employees or agents if requested by you or in connection with the provision of our services to you, otherwise we ensure that access to this information is restricted.
 While no service is completely secure, we have an IT team dedicated to keeping personal information safe.
 We maintain administrative, technical and physical safeguards that are intended to appropriately protect against accidental or unlawful destruction, accidental loss, unauthorized alteration, unauthorized disclosure or access, misuse and any other unlawful form of processing of, the personal information in our possession.
 We employ security measures such as using firewalls to protect against intruders, building redundancies throughout our network (so that if one server goes down, another can cover for it) and testing for and protecting against network vulnerabilities.

 9. How we retain your personal information